mxbrk/Project-Euler-Solution/README.md

 In order to use these solutions you need to do the following steps.

 ## Prerequisites
-To run the Java version of the project euler problems, it is necessary to have Java installed on your system.
+To run the Java version of the project euler solutions, it is necessary to have Java installed on your system.
 To check if a Java JDK (Java Development Kit) is installed, use this command.
 If a Java JDK is installed, you will see the respective version:
 ```
 java -version